briansu2004/briansu2004/SponsorFunding.md

 - **Estimate fish density**
 - **Find the best spot to start fishing**

-This is inspired by how many experienced fishers search for the perfect spot—now enhanced by cutting-edge AI.
+This is inspired by how many experienced fishers search for the perfect spot-now enhanced by cutting-edge AI.

 ---